iclectic/tabletools/src/docs/using-table-tools.md

 With this you should be able to build a basic paginated table for any API resource.
-The `TableToolsTable` also allows adding filters, enable sorting, enhance columns and many other features covered in other parts of the/future documentation.
+The `TableToolsTable` also allows adding filters, enable sorting, enhance columns and many other features covered in other parts of the documentation.